Choices in retirement

 Retirement apartments are secure, easy to manage and are economic to run.
 They offer the privacy and comfort of being in your own home surrounded by your own possessions and being able to look out over an immaculately maintained garden knowing that you never have to mow the lawn or do the heavy chores ever again!

 Within a few weeks of moving into a retirement property, an overwhelming proportion of buyers state that they wished they had made the move earlier because they cannot believe how much better, easier, simpler, livelier and happier their lives have become.
-Their families also benefit with a new peace of mind because they know their relatives are in a safe, caring, warm environment.
+Their families also have peace of mind because they know their relatives are in a safe, caring, warm environment.

-There is a number of options for people looking at private retirement housing;
+There are a number of options for people looking at private retirement housing;

 These are developments built by specialist companies where the properties can only be sold to the over 60’s (sometimes over 55’s).
 The emphasis is on lifestyle, security and peace of mind.
 Typically, people who live in these developments enjoy an active social life and do not need medical assistance (or, if they do, they have a fitter spouse/partner who can help them).